fernandobugni/To-Do-App/README.md

 ```
 docker build --build-args -t [name of the image]
 docker push [name the container registry]
 ```

 Now we have the image in the container registry.
 The second phase is to define a `yaml file` to describe a **Kubernetes configuration**.
 The idea is to build the image in a K8s cluster using this configuration.
 The most important thing is that they have to be type **Deployment** and that you need an **Ingress service** to connect from outside to the world.
 Otherwise, you are not going to reach the application.
+Another important thing is to define a DNS to the public ip address for an easy connection for the users through the browser.

 ## Triggers
 Another interesting topic is to use triggers to optimize different tasks.
 For example, we can use **Google Cloud Build** to listen to a branch and when it detects a change, it builds an image automatically.
 Similar tasks are defined in **GitHub Actions** but it has predefined templates to run specific tasks.
-In my current job, we are starting using both but at a slow pace.
+In my current job, we are starting to use both but at a slow pace.
 We used to have **Jenkins** which is the same idea and was useful for the whole team.

 Thanks for reading!